EunmiYoo/Snow-crash/level02/resources/README.md

 -r-x------ 1 level02 level02  675 Apr  3  2012 .profile
 ```

-We will safely copy level02.pcap file in another local terminal and we will open with a tool "WireShark"
+We will safely copy level02.pcap file in another new local terminal and we will open with a tool "WireShark"

 ```
 scp -P 4242 level02@127.0.0.1:/home/user/level02/level02.pcap /tmp